-A variable annuity is a retirement savings accounts that offer tax-deferred growth for your investment.
+A variable annuity is a retirement savings account that offers tax-deferred growth for your investment.
 When you start receiving payments, you pay ordinary income taxes.
 Variable annuities are notable because they let you make unlimited annual contributions to a tax-advantaged account.
-They might also include appealing add-on features that traditional retirement accounts don’t have, such as death benefits and guaranteed lifetime withdrawal benefits.
+They might also include appealing add-on features traditional retirement accounts don’t have, such as death and guaranteed lifetime withdrawal benefits.

 Variable annuities are similar to fixed annuities in that they may be purchased as either a:

 Variable Annuity Rates

 A variable annuity’s rate of return is determined by the performance of the investments in its portfolio.
 Variable annuities generally provide a variety of subaccounts, which function like mutual funds and offer a combination of component investments.

 You might want to get a variable annuity because it offers certain benefits that include: